pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

 <figcaption><div align="center">Figure 2.X: Config</div></figcaption>
 </figure>

-The `Config` class stores various configuration settings.
-It is an internal class of the Model component -- external components can only access its data via the `ReadOnlyConfig` or `Model` interface.

-The `ReadOnlyConfig` interface provides a read-only view to a `Config` object.
+The `Config` class stores the various configuration settings as listed in the [configuration](#configuration) section.
+It implements the `ReadOnlyConfig` interface, which provides a read-only view to a `Config` object.

 #### The `ModelManager` class